GSA/piv-guides/_userguides/02_digital_signing_ofr.md

 8. Select a **Commitment Type** from the pull-down menu.
 9. In the **Purpose for signing this document**, type the purpose or leave blank.
 10. To ensure the correct certificate is used, click the **Change** button.
-11. In the Certificate Selection box, there may be multiple certificates.
-Select the first _unexpired_ certificate with your name and then _Click here to view the certificate properties_.<br><br/>
+11. In the **Windows Security** (_Select a certificate_) box, there may be multiple certificates.
+Select the first **unexpired** certificate with your name and then _Click here to view the certificate properties_.<br><br/>
     ![OFR Windows Security Certificate Type]({{site.baseurl}}/img/ofr_windows_sec_piv_or_purch_cert.png){:style="width:80%;"}&nbsp;

 12. _The **Certificate Details** box appears._ Go to the _Details_ tab and scroll down to _Key Usage_.
 Single-click on it.
 The lower text box should now display “Digital Signature, Non-Repudiation” (for PIV card certificate) or “Digital Signature” (for purchased certificate).
 If it does, then this is the right certificate.
 Click **OK** to close the window and proceed with signing.<br><br/>
     ![OFR Certificate Details]({{site.baseurl}}/img/ofr_certificate_details.png){:style="width:60%;"}&nbsp;

-13. If this is the wrong certificate, click **OK**; then, select another certificate and repeat these steps until you find the correct certificate.
+13. If this is the wrong certificate, click **OK**.
+Then, select another certificate and repeat these steps until you find the correct certificate.
 14. Click **Sign**.
-15. Follow the prompt to enter your **PIN**; then, click **OK**.<br><br/>
+15. Follow the prompt to enter your **PIN**.
+Then, click **OK**.<br><br/>
     ![OFR Enter Your PIN]({{site.baseurl}}/img/ofr_enter_your_pin_3.png){:style="width:58%;"}&nbsp;

-* If the digital signature certificate and PIN are valid, the document is signed and automatically saved under the same filename.
-This is the file you submit to OFR via the web portal.<br><br/>
+If the digital signature certificate and PIN are valid, the document is signed and automatically saved _under the same filename!_  This is the file you submit to OFR via the web portal.<br><br/>
          ![OFR Signature Confirmation]({{site.baseurl}}/img/ofr_signature_confirmation.png){:style="width:58%;"}

+If you are signing multiple documents, leave MS Word open and your smart card inserted to sign without having to re-enter your PIN for each file.

-* For multiple-signatory documents (for example, dual-agency submissions), the first signer forwards the signed document to the next signer, who repeats the signing process on the _already-signed file_.
-(See [Add Multiple Digital Signatories in MS Word](#add-multiple-digital-signatories-in-ms-word) below.)
-All digital signatories must have their names and job titles typed in the signature block of the document.
+For multiple-signatory documents (e.g., dual-agency submissions), the first signer forwards the signed document to the next signer, who repeats the signing process on the _already-signed file_.
+(See [Multiple Digital Signatories](#multiple-digital-signatories) section below.)
+All digital signatories must have their names and titles typed into a separate signature block in the signature block area of the document.

-* A digital signature can be removed if necessary.
+A digital signature can be removed if necessary.
 This might be handy if last-minute changes are needed or if a different signatory is desired.
 Remember that the document will have to be re-signed prior to submission to OFR.
 (See [Remove Invisible Digital Signatures in MS Word](#remove-invisible-digital-signatures-in-ms-word) below.)

-## Add Multiple Digital Signatories in MS Word
+## Multiple Digital Signatories

 Multi-agency digital submissions are not only possible but recommended.
 Exactly like paper-and-disk submissions, if multiple agencies are submitting a document for publication, OFR receives only one document, signed by all agencies (for example, if six agencies are jointly issuing a rule, OFR does NOT get six submissions of the same rule).
 Regardless of the method of submission, the legal requirements are the same (i.e., representatives from all issuing agencies must sign the document, as described in the DDH, 1.6).
 If one or more of the agencies are unable or unwilling to digitally sign, the document must be submitted via the conventional paper-and-disk procedure, as described in the DDH.